ajguerrer/tobu/README.md

 `serde-protobuf` is a [`serde`] protobuf data format with first class support for reflection.

 This library is meant for academic purposes.
-It's primary feature is a full writeup of my journey through rust and creating this library.
+It's primary feature is a full write up of my journey through rust and creating this library.
 While correctness is important, do not expect production level maturity.
-Speed is important too, but only to the point of quenching curiosity.
+Speed and benchmarking are important too, but only to the point of quenching curiosity.

 ## Motivation